AnotherGitAccount/TFE/README.md

 **[14 - 17th November 2020] __Preloader / Bootloader / Linux Kernel / System file__**

-It took me 4 days but I'm now able to create custom preloader / bootloader / linux kernel and system file and boot them all on the ARM.
-The preloader also boot the FPGA et set its content on the way.
+It took me 4 days but I'm now able to create custom preloader / bootloader / linux kernel and system file and boot them all on the ARM side.
+The preloader also boot the FPGA and set its content on the way.

 -> I'm happy